tmfrln/paraqus/doc/source/api.rst

 API
 ===

-The user interface of Paraqus is documented here.
-Classes/methods are only listed here if they are supposed to be used by the user of the program.
+The user interface of Paraqus is documented here as a reference for users who want to write their own scripts.
+Only public classes/methods are documented here.

 ParaqusModel
 ------------